arielverbin/Babble3/README.md

 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the Babble website.

 ## Important Notes for Real-Time-Chatting!!!
-in order to experience the real time chatting you need to open different browser/computers/a incognito window and a regular window
+in order to experience real-time chatting you must not open two different users in one browser.
+You can either open in two different browsers or open one user in an incognito window, and the other in regular.

-** the incognito window is needed in order to make sure the chats' content will be saved because we added a feature that disabled the option to connect multiple users from the same browser in different tabs.
+This is because we chose the prefer that the chats will be saved even on refresh, on the issue that the 'babble' doesn't work on two users on the same browser.

 We hope you'll enjoy our web & real time chatting experience :)
 Happy chatting!